NO LONGER VALID EFFECTIVE SPRING 2023 – REFER TO the NEW PROJECT REQUIREMENTS PAGE

 Kindness, Helpfulness, and Respect: Be kind to peers in your reviews!
 Be as helpful as you can, offering them constructive suggestions.
 Feedback should be unique (not copy/pasted) and be directly relevant to the work under the review section.
 Comments must be tailored to a specific work.
-A peer review will typically involve 2-3 hours work.

 Review Submission: Wait until you have completed all pending reviews before submitting them.
 More ideas might come to you while you review another work.

 Self Review and Review the Reviewer: Watch this video with instructions on how to create your Reviews.

 Red Flags: Do not self-plagiarize, or copy work from updates or other courses.
 This must be new work.
 If you notice any problems with a work or the reviews you receive(e.g. plagiarism, offensive reviews), please inform the teaching assistant or instructor in the Confidential Feedback to Admin area in Feedback => Reviews.